Manuscripts

 27 pp., 20 x 13.5 cm.

 Three manuscripts bound in one: 1.
-Makâmât’ül Evliyâ, a prominent work of Akşemseddin, master of the conquerer of stanbul, Fatih Sultan Mehmet.
+Makâmât’ül Evliyâ, a prominent work of Akşemseddin, master of the conquerer of Istanbul, Fatih Sultan Mehmet.
 Makâmât’ül Evliyâ is a work that contains most of Akşemseddin ’s thoughts about Islamic mysticism (sufizm) and is about seventeen ranks (maqam) of Saints.
 2. Silsilename 3.
 Risale Akşemseddin Copied by Seyyid Ibrahim Şevki 5 Cemazielevvel 1273 [1.
 Janury 1857] Muḥammad Aq Shams al-Dīn, or Aq Şemseddīn (modern Turkish Akşemseddin), was born in Damascus.
-His father, Shaykh Ḥamza, was a...
+His father, Shaykh Ḥamza, was ...

 more »